A cultural wilderness camp where adults share knowledge and skills with one another and with younger people who can learn northern lifestyles.

 - Information sessions on healthy eating, physical well-being, spiritual counselling, living the virtues, and other self-help workshops.

-- Cultural camps to promote Northern Lifestyle: gathering edible foods from land & water, learn arts & crafts, survival training, language learning, teaching from kihtiyayak, and other activities.
+- Cultural camps to promote Northern Lifestyle: gathering edible foods from land & water, learn arts & crafts, survival training, language learning, teaching from kihtiyayak (Elders), and other activities.